Model-Based Reinforcement Learning with Multinomial Logistic Function Approximation

-We estimate the unknown transition core $\theta^*$ using the regularized maximum likelihood estimation (MLE) for the MNL model.
-Based on the transition response variable $y_{k,h}$, the log-likelihood function under the parameter $\theta$ is then given by
+We estimate the unknown transition core $\thetab^*$ using the regularized \textit{maximum likelihood estimation} (MLE) for the MNL model.
+Based on the transition response variable $y_{k,h}$, the negative log-likelihood function of $\thetab$ with regularization parameter $\lambda_k > 0$ is then given by

-Then, the ridge penalized maximum likelihood estimation for MNL model is given by the following optimization problem with the regularization parameter $\lambda \ge 0$: